What is Debtor’s Education?

 For a list of approved debtor education providers by state and judicial district, visit the website for the US Department of Justice.

-If you have additional questions about debtor’s education and how it plays a role in filing for bankruptcy or you need assistance locating an accredited debtor’s education course, we can help.
+Do you have additional questions about debtor’s education and how it plays a role in filing for bankruptcy?
+Do you need assistance locating an accredited debtor’s education course?
+We can help.
 Contact the Bankruptcy Law Offices of Robert M. Geller at (813) 254-5696 for more information.

 Published by